Academic Authors: Muskan Panjwani, Alina Yakunina

 9. Circle the correct fraction.

-11. Circle what fraction of birds is red.
+11. Circle the fraction of birds that are red.

-12. Circle what fraction of days is weekend.
+12. Circle the fraction of days that are weekends.

-13. Circle what fraction of fruits is apples.
+13. Circle the fraction of fruits that are apples.

 Car